A Report of an Investigation of End-of-Life Care Practices in Health Care Facilities and the Influences on Those Practices

 Showing items related by title, author, creator and subject.

-Report of Investigation Into Allegations of Criminal Misconduct or Irregularities Involving the Licensing, Accreditation, and Certification of Health Care Facilities by the State Department of Health and Mental Hygiene as Well as Other Phases Of the Operation of Health Care Facilities Including Nursing Homes, Hospitals, and After Care Facilities Unknown author (Maryland.
+Report of Investigation Into Allegations of Criminal Misconduct or Irregularities Involving the Licensing, Accreditation, and Certification of Health Care Facilities by the State Department of Health and Mental Hygiene as Well as Other Phases Of the Operation of Health Care Facilities Including Nursing Homes, Hospitals, and After Care Facilities Unknown creator (Maryland.
 Office of Attorney General, 1976)